 Dr. Kimberly Salkey, associate professor of Dermatology at Eastern Virginia Medical School says, “Certain medical conditions like anemia and thyroid disease make the hair more fragile and more likely to break.”
 So, sometimes breakage or changes in texture can be due to certain diseases.
 It’s always better to be safe than sorry, and ask your doctor if you’re concerned about what your hair seems to be telling you.

 Yes, dandruff sucks and we hate what it looks like, but the good thing about it is that it’s not harmful at all.
 There are plenty of options for how to control it, whether that’s through treatment or medication.
-But if your flakes are yellow, that could be a totally different story.
-Dr. Kathy Taghipour from Savana Urban Spa says that yellow dandruff can be a symptom of other health problems, including Parkinson’s disease.
-If this is the case, a doctor’s visit would be advised.
+But if your flakes are yellow, that could be a totally different story and the sign of something more serious.

 Psoriasis, according to Dr. Tsippora Shainhouse, a dermatologist in Beverly Hills and a clinical instructor at the University of Southern California, is “an itchy, flaky scalp condition that appears as pink-red inflamed areas with adherent, thick white scales.”
 Even though it can be uncomfortable or seemingly unsightly, topical and oral medications can help you manage the condition.
 Oftentimes, psoriasis relates to other diseases like heart disease, metabolic syndrome or even arthritis, so a healthy diet and exercise routine should be maintained if psoriasis is something you experience.